kyma-project/kyma-companion/README.md

 > trigger the tests so that other contributors know how to make their pull requests acceptable.
 Include the instructions
 > or provide links to related documentation.

+### Configuration
+For local development LLM models can be configured inside the config/models.json file.
+**NOTE:** Don't use it to configure models for in k8s cluster for dev, stage or prod environments.

 ## Linting
 It is recommended to execute the Ruff linting check with the poe lint task with the following command:
 ```bash